ShahidHashmi1/ShahidHashmi1/README.md

 <ul>
 <li>My name is Shahid Hashmi, and I'm excited to be starting out on my software developer journey.</li>
 <li>I'm currently based out of Pittsburgh, PA, USA - but spend a large portion of the year in Columbus, OH, USA.</li>
-<li>I love to travel and would gladly consider most places in the US for the right opportunity.</li>
+<li>I love to travel and spend time in the outdoors!</li>
-<li>I recently completed a full-stack web development bootcamp through 2U and The Ohio State University.
-This program went through the entire MERN stack (MongoDB, Express.js, React.js, Node.js).
+<li>I completed a full-stack web development bootcamp through 2U and The Ohio State University.
+This program went through the MERN stack (MongoDB, Express.js, React.js, Node.js).
 Although I am confident in the principals of this stack, I am very eager to learn new languages and tech stacks moving forward to expand my programming knowledge and capabilities.</li>
-<li>I am currently working on some freelance opportunities while building my craft every single day - all while searching for an opportunity to work alongside and learn from industry professionals.</li>
+<li>I am currently working in my first software deveolper role as a jr. dev.
+I'm navigating this journey and trying to soak up as much as possible.</li>
-<li>Please connect with me!
-I am open to any career opportunities, advice, resources, tools, videos, or literature that you would recommend early in your developer career.</li>
+<li>I would love to connect with likeminded individuals looking to learn or teach some skills, collaborate on programming, or people who are passionate about the community we're in.</li>
   <p>Thank you!</p>
 </ul>